 If you think Rome is a pretty packed city today, in ancient times, it was said to be home to around six times more people!

 In ancient times, Romans would divide their days into two lots of 12.
 Who can imagine getting a day’s worth of work done in that space of time?

 Vatican City may be its own nation and entity – and home to the Pope – but it is enclaved within Rome as a city.

 Rome didn’t always hold capital city status – despite its immense importance in history!
-This honour once belonged to Florence, and it’s only been the capital of Italy since the late 17th Century.
+This honor once belonged to Florence, and it’s only been the capital of Italy since the late 17th Century.

 Rome is, naturally, famous for its roads.
 After all, the citizens here built them first!
 The Romans helped to build over 5,000 miles of roadways by the year 600 AD.

 While there are of course plenty of exhibits and museums dedicated to the incredible history of the city, you’ll also find that there is a full museum dedicated to pasta – and honestly, where better to host it?

 Do you know any fun facts about Rome?
 Share them in the comments below!